sorawittTo/newbudget/replit.md

 ```
 Changelog:
 - July 07, 2025.
+Code Cleanup and localStorage Removal
+  * Removed all localStorage-related files: storage.ts, dataMigration.ts, BackupManager.tsx
+  * Cleaned up imports and function calls related to localStorage
+  * Removed migration and localStorage clear functions from App.tsx
+  * Removed backup management buttons from ModernDashboard
+  * System now operates purely on PostgreSQL database with no localStorage dependencies
+  * Code is cleaner and more maintainable with reduced complexity
+- July 07, 2025.
 Vercel Deployment Configuration
   * Created vercel.json configuration for Node.js serverless functions
   * Added build script and deployment configuration